Learning the Pareto Front with Hypernetworks: Introduction

-Unfortunately, there are no existing scalable MOO approaches that provide Pareto-optimal solutions for numerous preferences in objective space.
-Classical approaches, like genetic algorithms, do not scale to modern high dimensional problems.
-It is possible in principle to run a single-direction optimization multiple times, each for different preference, but this approach faces two major drawbacks: (i) \textit{Scalability} -- the number of models to be trained in order to cover the objective space grows exponentially with the number of objectives; and (ii) \textit{Flexibility} -- the decision maker cannot switch freely between preferences, unless all models are trained and stored in advance.
+Although several recent studies \citep{yang2019generalized,parisi2016multi} suggested to learn the trade-off curve in MOO problems, there is no existing scalable and general-purpose MOO approach that provides Pareto-optimal solutions for numerous preferences in objective space.
+Classical approaches, like genetic algorithms, do not scale to modern high-dimensional problems.
+It is possible in principle to run a single-direction optimization multiple times, each for a different preference, but this approach faces two major drawbacks: (i) \textit{Scalability} -- the number of models to be trained to cover the objective space grows exponentially with the number of objectives; and (ii) \textit{Flexibility} -- the decision maker cannot switch freely between preferences unless all models are trained and stored in advance.

 Here we put forward a new view of PFL as a problem of learning a conditional model, where the conditioning is over the preference direction.
 During training, a single unified model is trained to produce Pareto optimal solutions while satisfying the given preferences.
-At \revision{inference } time, the model covers the Pareto front by varying the input preference vector.
+During inference, the model covers the Pareto front by varying the input preference vector.
 We further describe an architecture that implements this idea using HyperNetworks.
 Specifically, we train a hypernetwork, termed \emph{Pareto Hypernetwork} (PHN), that given a preference vector as an input, produces a deep network model tuned for that objective preference.
 Training is applied to preferences sampled from the $m-$dimensional simplex where $m$ represents the number of objectives.

 We evaluate PHN on a wide set of problems, from multi-class classification, through fairness and image segmentation to multi-task regression.
 We find that PHN can achieve superior overall solutions while being $10 \sim 50$ times faster (see Figure~\ref{fig:runtime}).
-PHN addresses both scalability and flexibility.
-Training a unified model allows \revision{using} any objective preference at inference time.
-Finally, as PHN generates a continuous parametrization of the entire Pareto front, it could open new possibilities to analyze Pareto optimal solutions in large scale neural networks.
+Training a unified model allows using any objective preference at inference time.
+Thus, PHN addresses both the scalability and flexibility limitations.
+Furthermore, we show that PHNs can scale to generate large, modern models like ResNet18 while significantly reducing the number of trainable parameters (see Figure~\ref{fig:scalability}).
+Finally, as PHN generates a continuous parametrization of the entire Pareto front, it could open new possibilities to analyze Pareto optimal solutions in large-scale neural networks.